 These petroglyphs are some of the best preserved in the western states, and date from the archaic to historic eras.
 Some of the rock art appears as abstract motifs, while others are more representational of animals, cacti, and people.
 At least one seems to eerily depict the early contact between Native Americans and westerners on horses (above right).

 The directions that the BLM lists on their website follow a 5-mile bumpy access road accessed from I-15.
 This makes it a long and potentially damaging trip for anything other than a high-clearance vehicle.
 Molly found this out when she originally tried to hike the canyon alone with a broken arm (not advisable).

 What most people don't know (and we only recently found out) is that there is a much easier way to access the trail head through recent (stalled) developments in the Henderson/Anthem area.
 Here are our directions, followed by a guided video tour:

 1 Take exit 6 to merge onto NV-146 W/Nevada State Route 146/St Rose Pkwy

 5 Road curves left onto Bicentennial Pkwy

 Important: To keep the petroglyphs pristine, please do not touch the rock art because contact with the oils in skin will damage them.
-The BLM doesn’t actually publish the location of the petroglyphs due to past valdalism.
-Although we aren’t the first to publish the actual location, please treat the information we are presenting carefully, and respect the canyon and its natural surroundings.
+The BLM doesn't actually publish the location of the petroglyphs due to past valdalism.
+Respect the canyon and its natural surroundings.
 Leave No Trace.

 A variety of volunteer opportunities exist at Sloan Canyon National Conservation Area including visitor contacts and trash clean-ups.
 Please contact the BLM more information.